sirbully/sirbully/README.md

 I'm a part-time teacher for Japanese students trying to learn English and IT at the same time.

-Primarily into web development but I recently started developing on AWS and GCP and aiming to get certified.
+Primarily into web development but I recently started mobile development.

+Developing on AWS and GCP and aiming to get certified.

 Also, trying to branch out to Mobile Development and DevOps.